tjpreston96/tjpreston96/README.md

 <h1 align="center"> Tyler Preston (He/Him) </h1>

 <h4 align="center">  I am a full-stack software engineer with the big picture in mind.
-I pride myself as a pragmatic problem solver with a passion for leadership.
+I pride myself as a pragmatic problem solver with a passion for personal growth.
 My educational background in healthcare administration, drive to find divergent solutions, and willingness to help facilitate growth in colleagues, makes me a strong foundational element of any company.
 I foster organization, functionality, and efficiency in people, groups, and code. </h4> <hr>

 <div align="center">
   <a href="#"><img align="center" src="https://github-readme-stats.vercel.app/api?username=tjpreston96&hide=stars,issues&include_all_commits=true&count_private=true&show_icons=true&theme=react" />  </a>